 Marijuana and Drug Reform

-It is time for Congress to face the facts surrounding marijuana, its use and regulation, and develop a legislative framework that accounts for the inevitable transition of marijuana policy – one that is already well under way.
-Federal marijuana policy use should be modernized to reduce confusion, uncertainty, and conflicting government priorities.
+It is time for Congress and the Administration to face the facts surrounding marijuana, its use and regulation, and develop a legislative framework that accounts for the inevitable transition of marijuana policy – one that is already well under way.
+Federal marijuana policy should be modernized to reduce confusion, uncertainty, and conflicting government priorities.
 Maintaining the status quo creates an inconsistent legal environment that wastes law enforcement resources and misses out on potential tax revenues.

-Representatives Earl Blumenauer and Jared Polis have also co-authored a new report “The Path Forward: Rethinking Federal Marijuana Policy.”
-The document reviews the history of marijuana prohibition in the US, current conflicts between state and federal law, and outlines several opportunities to reform and clarify marijuana law at the federal level.
-Congressman Blumenauer has also posted aFAQ on marijuana and marijuana legislation.
+In 2013, Representatives Earl Blumenauer and Jared Polis co-authored a report “The Path Forward: Rethinking Federal Marijuana Policy” (updated 2015).
+The document reviews the history of marijuana prohibition in the United States, current conflicts between state and federal law, and outlines several opportunities to reform and clarify marijuana law at the federal level.
+Representative Blumenauer has also posted a FAQ on marijuana and marijuana legislation.

 Percent of Americans who think marijuana should be legal, over time (Gallup)

 Action Needed at the Federal Level

 In 2013 we saw progress at the administrative level, with the Obama Administration establishing a policy to not interfere with state legal programs so long as basic federal priorities were met.
 Despite this policy, far too many arms of the federal government have continued to maintain an inflexible and prohibitionist approach when dealing with questions of marijuana and state laws.
 Federal resources would be much better spent elsewhere.